- -- operator

 .currentValue

-: The current element being processed.currentIndex
+: The current element of the array being processed.currentIndex

 : The index of the current element being processed.array

-: The arrayreduce
+: The original arrayreduce

 was called upon.initialValue